How and where do you sell books in today's market?

 For those who have completed manuscripts, I offer editorial services, including manuscript evaluations, line editing and one-to-one mentoring or consulting.
 (These services are purely editorial – I am not an agent, nor do I make agent submissions or offer sales support.)
 Details on all these offerings can be found on my website at http://www.emmawaltonhamilton.com.

 Finally, as I mentioned before, I am the director of the Southampton Children’s Literature Conference.
-Running from July 6 - 10, 2011, the Children's Literature Conference provides a unique forum in which to study and discuss the craft of writing for children.
+Held in July each year, the Children's Literature Conference provides a unique forum in which to study and discuss the craft of writing for children.
 World-renowned authors, illustrators and editors offer inspiration and guidance through workshops, lectures, group discussions and special presentations.
 Open to new, established and aspiring writers, the Conference is located in the Hamptons at the Eastern End of New York's Long Island—a resort area of natural beauty.

 Details can be found at http://www.stonybrook.edu/southampton/mfa/clc/index.html